The Data Lab

 Why our work is important

-The effective use of data can transform careers, businesses and organisations of all types.
+The effective use of data and AI can transform careers, businesses and organisations of all types.
 But it can be challenging to apply the latest developments in data science and AI in the real world.

-Scotland’s thriving data science community is already proving that meaningful innovation happens when industry, data scientists, academia and the public sector work together and share expertise, ideas and approaches.
+Scotland’s thriving data community is already proving that meaningful innovation happens when industry, data scientists, academia and the public sector work together and share expertise, ideas and approaches.
 We strive to drive this vital collaboration forward, to ensure that the transformative power of data science is used to the benefit of all.

 In today’s digital world, every organisation generates and gathers data.
 This means that every organisation has the potential to innovate with data, regardless of size or sector.
 It is estimated that the value to Scotland from this data boom could be as much as £20bn.